 How to Live Bet on the College Basketball

 Live betting allows for a handful of different opportunities and an experience that is different from traditional sports betting.
-You literally get to watch the performance unfold as you place your bets.
+You get to watch the performance unfold as you place your bets.
+One drawback that some betters might experience with live betting is that they could potentially bet too much.
+The ease of placing multiple wagers throughout a game may unintentionally get bettors above their intended loss limit.

 College Basketball FAQ

-I like a lot of teams, where should I start?
+I like a lot of college basketball teams, where should I start?

 What tools can I use for research?